 CA STAGES OF SERVICE DESCRIPTION: Intake or Placement Into Protective Custody CPS accepts direct referrals from any source and in any form.
 CA administers a toll-free, 24/7 hotline for reporting suspected abuse and neglect of children.
 The number is 1-866-END HARM (1-866-363-4276) and is TTY-accessible.
 Once a referral is made, CPS will take one of the following three actions with each case: • "Screened in" and sent to a caseworker for further investigation.
-Transferred to the Family Assessment Response (FAR) team for a comprehensive assessment of child safety, risk of subsequent child abuse or neglect, family strengths, and needs.
+Transferred to the Family Assessment Response (FAR) team for a comprehensive assessment of child safety, risk of subsequent child abuse or neglect, family strengths and needs.
 "Screened out" because the allegations do not meet the legal definition of child abuse or neglect.
-In an emergency situation where it appears that a child is at risk of imminent harm or has already been seriously abused or neglected, a police officer can place the child in "protective custody" for no more than 72 hours (not counting Saturdays, Sundays, and holidays).
-Custody of the child is then transferred to Child Protective Services (CPS), which places the child with a relative or suitable adult if possible.
-If an appropriate person is not available, the child is placed into a licensed foster home or group care facility.
-A court hearing is held within 72 hours (excluding Saturdays, Sundays, and holidays) of the time the child was placed in custody.
-CPS Investigation Investigations address more serious allegations of abuse or neglect, injuries and/or abuse to children five or younger, or when an emergent response is needed.
-In an investigation the parent(s) are not contacted prior to seeing the child, whenever possible.
+In an emergency situation where it appears that a student is at risk of imminent harm or has already been seriously abused or neglected, a police officer can place the student in "protective custody" for no more than 72 hours (not counting Saturdays, Sundays and holidays).
+Custody is then transferred to Child Protective Services (CPS), which places the student with a relative or suitable adult if possible.
+If an appropriate person is not available, the student is placed into a licensed foster home or group care facility.
+A court hearing is held within 72 hours (excluding Saturdays, Sundays and holidays) of the time the student was placed in custody.
+CPS Investigation Investigations address more serious allegations of abuse or neglect, injuries and/or abuse to students age 5 or younger, or when an emergent response is needed.
+In an investigation the parents are not contacted prior to seeing the student, whenever possible.
 In addition, investigators often coordinate responses with law enforcement.
-Investigations are an assessment of child safety, risk of future maltreatment, and child wellbeing.
-The investigator is required to make a finding indicating whether the caregiver abused or neglected a child.
+Investigations are an assessment of child safety, risk of future maltreatment and child wellbeing.
+The investigator is required to make a finding indicating whether the caregiver abused or neglected a student.
 CPS Family Assessment Response (FAR) Allegations that are of low to moderate risk are screened in to the Family Assessment Response (FAR) pathway.
-This alternative response connects families to extended family, community, services, and concrete supports to help stabilize the family and reduce the risk of future abuse or neglect.
-Parents maintain legal custody of their children.
+This alternative response connects families to extended family, community, services and concrete support to help stabilize the family and reduce the risk of future abuse or neglect.
+Parents maintain legal custody.
 Families that opt out of FAR will be investigated by a CPS caseworker.
 Family Voluntary Services Families that receive CPS services may be referred to Family Voluntary Services for additional services to address issues of child safety and risk.
-Children remain in the home while services are provided as long as it is safe for them to do so.
-Foster Care When it is not safe for children or youth to live with their own families, CA petitions the court for custody and placement into foster care.
+Students remain in the home while services are provided as long as it is safe for them to do so.
+Foster Care When it is not safe for students to live with their own families, CA petitions the court for custody and placement into foster care.